carlosbrando/rails21-book/text/01_ActiveRecord/20_utc_migrations.markdown

 Apparently, it solves the conflict problem with **migrations**.

-There is an option to disable this feature by including the following line in **environment.rb**:

-	config.active_record.timestamped_migrations = false

-There are also new rake tasks to "walk through" **migrations**:
+There are also two new rake tasks to "walk through" **migrations**:

 	rake db:migrate:up
 	rake db:migrate:down